Sebagabones/CITS3007Project/Phase2/Report/Phase2Report shortened.md

 Additionally, we made our own stubs.c file that allowed us to use mocks of functions that were not required to be written by us, including `log_message` and `account_lookup_by_userid`.
 We did not use the given stubs.c inside src/ because that one gets overwritten and we wanted different functionalities such as custom debug messages.

+There is also a header file in the test directory as our stubs code needs it to work.

 Here is a brief summary of our testing:
+To run the test, make the tests with `make`, but make sure to run `make clean` first.
+Then, you can either run `make runtest` or `./tstrun --color` to run all of the tests, or run indivudal tests with `./t_<testname> --color`
 -> insert some testing results or something here, might be too long to include all like 200 tests

 ### Project difficulties and how we addressed them